 Childhood Lead Poisoning Prevention

-Parents enrolled in this program are given the opportunity to request a free lead inspection from the city of Chicago.
+Parents who suspect their is deteriorated lead based paint in their home or whose child has an elevated blood lead level (EBLL) should request a free lead inspection from the city of Chicago.
 Lead dust hazards are nearly always invisible.
 Only a lead inspector can ensure a home is lead safe.
 If hazards are found, parents will be given the tools and information to make sure their child is not further affected by the poisoned environment, either by seeking a timely abatement of the hazards or moving to a lead safe residence.
 There is generous financial assistance available for landlords and homeowners seeking to rid their home of existing lead hazards.

-If you would like to enroll in the Safe and Healthy Homes program or for more information, please email Megan Borneman at firstname.lastname@example.org or call 773.292.4980 x 231.
-In order to receive the intial information about your home in a timely manner, please include your first and last name, full address, phone number, renter/owner status, and the age of children residing in the home.
+If you would like speak with a Healthy Homes Educator about childhood lead poisoning, please contact Meg Borneman at email@example.com or call 773.292.4980 x 231.
+In order to receive information about your home in a timely manner, please be prepared to provide your first and last name, full address, phone number, renter/owner status, and the age of children residing in the home.
 All case information will remain strictly confidential.